-12.27 Foreign judges accredited under another national scheme
+11.22 Foreign judges accredited under another national scheme

-Applications will be forwarded to the EADJC by the EA National Office for consideration.
-Foreign Judges, accredited under another national scheme who wish to become accredited under EA in Australia, are required to:
+Applications will be forwarded to the ADJC by the EA National Office for consideration.
+Foreign Judges, accredited under another national scheme who wish to become accredited under the NOAS in Australia, are required to:

-- a) give written proof from their NF or the FEI that they are an accredited judge and of their current standing - b) attend a seminar at their level or deemed level - c) complete the Open Rule Book Test, including the relevant level specific questions, with a mark of 90% or more - d) complete shadow judging as determined by the EADJC - e) demonstrate they have a command of English adequate to communicate with riders and officials
+- a) give written proof from their NF or the FEI that they are an accredited judge and of their current standing - b) attend a seminar at their level or deemed level - c) complete the Open Rule Book Test, including the relevant level specific questions, with a mark of 90% or more - d) complete shadow judging as determined by the ADJC - e) demonstrate they have a command of English adequate to communicate with riders and officials

-12.28 Complaints against EA judges for judging standards
+11.23 Complaints against EA NOAS judges for judging standards

-In regards to complaints received against judges:
+In regards to complaints received against NOAS judges:

-- a) complaints to be considered by the SDA are to be forwarded, in writing, in confidence to the SDA within 14 days of the event. - b) the SDA must respond to every written complaint and keep accurate and complete confidential files on these matters. - c) if the SDA considers that the number or type of complaint/s against a judge warrants further consideration then they can request the judge: - to provide a response in writing to the details of the complaint(s) - if necessary, to attend a meeting with a panel of judge educators - to attend a further seminar - to participate in a mentor program with an experienced judge educator - to sit further assessment examinations - d) if warranted, the judge may be suspended for a period of time or downgraded one level, but only when the SDA has explored all other avenues.
-(See rule 12.29 Inappropriate behaviour by a judge)
+- a) Complaints to be considered by the SDA are to be forwarded, in writing, in confidence to the SDA within 14 days of the event. - b) The SDA must respond to every written complaint and keep accurate and complete confidential files on these matters. - c) If the SDA considers that the number or type of complaint/s against a particular judge warrants further consideration then they can request the judge: - to provide a response in writing to the details of the complaint(s) - if necessary, to attend a meeting with a panel of judge educators - to attend a further seminar - to participate in a mentor program with an experienced judge educator - to sit further assessment examinations - d) If warranted, the judge may be suspended for a period of time or downgraded one level, but only when the SDA has explored all other avenues.(See rule 11.24 Inappropriate behaviour by a judge)

-12.29 Complaints against Judges for Inappropriate behavior
+11.24 Complaints against Judges for Inappropriate behavior